JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 ## Building Distribution
 For initial upload, manual distribution or local installation, invoke the `buildPlugin` Gradle task to create the plugin distribution.
-The resulting JAR/ZIP is located in `build/distributions` and can then be installed via drag & drop (or using [plugin manager](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk)) or uploaded to a [custom plugin repository](update_plugins_format.md).
+The resulting ZIP file is located in <path>build/distributions</path> and can then be installed via drag & drop (or using [plugin manager](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk)) or uploaded to a [custom plugin repository](update_plugins_format.md).

 ## Providing Your Hub Permanent Token to Gradle